What is the Bridges School at The Therapy Place?

 Transdisciplinary means that whole team works together to discuss goals, progress, and problem solve.
 This approach ensures that the whole child and all of their needs are being met.
 This team includes the child’s therapists, early interventionist, teachers, and especially parents.
 We want parents to be an active member of the team and making decisions about your child’s education.
 Transdisciplinary goes a step further than people from multiple disciplines working with your child.
 It is actively and constantly adjusting methods, exercises, and approaches to meet your child’s individual needs.

-Is my child right for the Bridges Program?
+Is my child right for the Bridges School?

-IT DEPENDS, We accept candidates with developmental delays that need help with independence and getting ready for kindergarten.
+We accept children with developmental delays that need help with independence and getting ready for kindergarten.
 Children in the program have delays in one or more of the following areas: gross motor, fine motor, language, cognitive, and adaptive skills.
-Diagnoses include Cerebral Palsy, Autism, Angelman Syndrome, Down Syndrome, and global developmental delay.
-Typically, children in the program are ages 2-5 years old.
+Diagnoses include Cerebral Palsy, Autism, Angelman Syndrome, Down syndrome, and global developmental delay.

 How long is the Bridges day?

-Children in the program can attend under three scheduling options:
+Children in the school can attend under two scheduling options (first time is preschool, second is elementary):

 Do I provide food and snacks?